RobertHilla/CoronavirusTrack/README.md

-# Simple App for tracking the Coronavirus pandemic
+# Simple App for tracking the coronavirus pandemic